loldot/loldot.github.io/_posts/2025-07-30-neural-net-basics.md

 ![A diagram of a perceptron](/assets/imgs/perceptron.svg)

 The perceptron consists of a vector $$\vec{w}$$ of weights, a scalar $$b$$ for bias and receives inputs in a vector $$\vec{x}$$.
 It also requires an activation function that will determine if the inputs should trigger a signal or not.
 The most important property of an activation function is that it should not be ambiguous whether it has fired or not.
 There are many such functions that are commonly used.
 [This table](https://en.wikipedia.org/wiki/Activation_function#Table_of_activation_functions) on wikipedia contains common functions and uesful properties.
-In our neural net, we will use the hyperbolic tangent function or tanh as our activation function, we will also need to remember its derivative, $$1-(tanh(x))^2$$,which we can find in the table.
+In our neural net, we will use the hyperbolic tangent function or tanh as our activation function, we will also need to know its derivative, $$1-tanh^2(x)$$, which we can find in the table.

 ```c
 const double activation(double x)